Technische Hochschule Ingolstadt: Academics and teaching

-Dual studies are possible at the THI in the undergraduate Bachelor's as well as in the Master programme.
+Dual studies are possible at the THI in the undergraduate Bachelor's as well as in the Master's program.
 There are two modes of study: joint studies and studies with in-depth practical experience.
 In joint studies, the course is combined with vocational training (IHK/HWK degree).
 Studies with in-depth practical experience combine studying at the THI with periods of practical experience in a company without completion of a vocational training.

 THI sees itself as an international university and, as of 2022, it cooperates with about 150 partner universities worldwide.

-The university offers a two-year support programme called "THI Talent" for exceptionally talented and committed students.
+The university offers a two-year support program called "THI Talent" for exceptionally talented and committed students.

 The Center of Entrepreneurship (CoE) at THI coordinates all start-up activities at the university.
 The Center's main task is to support competitive start-ups at the THI and to ensure the transfer of knowledge between research and practice.
 The university aims at promoting start-ups on its campus as well as in the region.